Maui Camping at Campgrounds / Campsites

 Waianapanapa State Park

-Hawaii residents: $12 per campsite per night for up to 6 persons; $2 per night for each additional person*.
-Maximum fee per site: $20/night.
+Hawaii residents: $20 per campsite per night for up to 10 persons

-There is also a single cabin that can be rented at the Polipoli Spring State Recreation Area.
-The rate for Hawaii residents is $60 per cabin per night and for non-residents $90 per cabin per night.
+There is also a single cabin that can be rented at the Polipoli Spring State Recreation Area at a high elevation on the slopes of Mt.
+Haleakala.
+The cabin accommodates a maximum of 8 persons.
+No electricity, refrigerator or linen is available.
+The cost to rent this cabin for Hawaii residents is $70 per night and for non-residents it is $100 per night.

 The Waianapanapa State Park also has 12 cabins available that can be rented.
 Each cabin can accommodate up to 6 people.
 They are equipped with a kitchen-living room, one bedroom and one bathroom, as well as an electric 2-burner hotplate, refrigerator, hot shower, dishes and cooking utensils.
 There are no linens or towels.
-The rate for Hawaii residents is $60 per cabin per night and for non-residents $90 per cabin per night.
+The rate for Hawaii residents is $70 per cabin per night and for non-residents it is $100 per cabin per night.
+A 2-night minimum stay is required, and online reservations must be made at least 7 days prior to check-in date.

 Camping at county campsites on Maui